 Beer tourism is a developing area with positive impacts to the city and wider economy.

 Please note that we are not affiliated with SIBA or any organisation.
 The aim of Sheffield Beer Week is to bring additional visitors to the city.
 We are an independent beer focused events led group.
 Due to the global pandemic in 2020, Sheffield Beer Week was one of the last beer events to go-ahead in the country, before hospitality was then ordered to close by the UK government.
+2021 we hosted a virtual beer week celebration across our social media channels and in 2022 Sheffield Beer Week returns to the city as a hybrid mix of in-person and online elements.

 Cheers to beer!

-Director Sheffield Beer Week
+Organiser Sheffield Beer Week